-- 1. Frequency when a deliverable is due.
-It will address the initial delivery as well as updates as necessary - 2.
-Deliver To to whom the deliverable is provided.
-It may have more than one deliverable point - 3.
-Media/Transport/Format -the type of storage package, transport method, and format of the deliverable

-4. Content or Record Elements -the data or information elements for the deliverable
+- (a) Frequency when a deliverable is due.
+It will address the initial delivery as well as updates as necessary - (b) Deliver To to whom the deliverable is provided.
+It may have more than one deliverable point - (c) Media/Transport/Format -the type of storage package, transport method, and format of the deliverable - (d) Content or Record Elements -the data or information elements for the deliverable by Agency but delivered to GSA in aggregate for a complete set of the required elements for all Agencies the contractor serves.
+For designated deliverables, the contractor shall provide the Agency with its individual report in addition to the aggregated deliverable for GSA.
+In these cases, GSA's requirements for receipt are described separately from the Agency's requirements.
+At the time it requests a deliverable, the Agency will specify which of the media/transport/format choices it requires.